o3de/o3de.org/content/docs/user-guide/gems/reference/aws/aws-core/cdk-application.md

 ---
-linktitle: CDK Application
-title: AWS Core CDK Application
+title: Deploying the CDK Application
-description: Learn how to deploy the optional AWS Core CDK application in Open 3D Engine.
+description: Learn how to deploy the optional AWS CDK application in Open 3D Engine.
 weight: 200
 toc: true
 ---

 {{< preview-new >}}

-Cloud Development Kit (CDK) is a software development framework from AWS for defining cloud infrastructure in your project and provisioning it through AWS Cloud Formation.
+Cloud Development Kit (CDK) is a software development framework from AWS for defining cloud infrastructure in your project and provisioning it through **AWS Cloud Formation**.

-AWS Core is an optional CDK application that provides two stacks:
+AWS Core includes an optional CDK application that provides two stacks:

 * A core stack to use as the basis for a project's CDK application.
 * An example stack with example resources that can be connected to **ScriptBehavior** samples in Core.